Salvation: Christianity

-Mormonism
+Latter-Day Saints

-According to doctrine of the Church of Jesus Christ of Latter-day Saints, the plan of salvation is God's plan to save, redeem, and exalt all humankind who chose, either in this life, or in the world of spirits of the dead, to accept the grace of Jesus Christ by exercising faith in Him, repenting of their sins, and by making and keeping sacred covenants (including baptism).
-Since the vast majority of God's children depart this life without that opportunity, Christ's gospel is preached to the unbelieving spirits in spirit prison (1 Peter 3: 19) so that they might be judged by the same standards as the living and live by following God in their spirit form (1 Peter 4: 6).
-If they accept Christ, sincerely repent of their sins, and accept ordinances done on their behalf, they can, by the grace of Christ, receive salvation on the same terms as the living.
-For this reason, members of the Church of Jesus Christ of Latter-day Saints do vicarious work for the dead in sacred temples.
-The elements of this plan are drawn from various sources, including the Bible, Book of Mormon, Doctrine & Covenants, Pearl of Great Price, and numerous statements made by the leadership of The Church of Jesus Christ of Latter-day Saints (LDS Church).
+According to doctrine of the Church of Jesus Christ of Latter-day Saints, the plan of salvation is God's plan to save, redeem, and exalt all humankind who chose, either in this life, or in the world of spirits of the dead, to accept the grace of Jesus Christ by faith in him, repenting of their sins, and by making and keeping sacred covenants (including baptism).
+Since most people die without doing these things, the LDS preaches to them that if they accept Christ, sincerely repent of their sins, and accept ordinances done on their behalf, they can receive salvation on the same terms as the living.
+Members of the Church of Jesus Christ of Latter-day Saints do vicarious work for the dead in sacred temples, drawing from various sources, including the Bible, Book of Mormon, Doctrine & Covenants, Pearl of Great Price, and statements by LDS leaders.

 Islam

 In Islam, salvation refers to the eventual entrance to Paradise.
-Islam teaches that people who die disbelieving in God do not receive salvation.
-It also teaches that non-Muslims who die believing in God but disbelieving in His message (Islam), are left to His will.
-Those who die believing in the one God and His message (Islam) receive salvation.
+Islam teaches that only those who die believing in the one God in Islam receive salvation.